Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 ## Data import

-We will demonstrate the key concepts of LC-MS untargeted lipidomic analysis on the example of human fibroblasts dataset (ST001691 study from <https://www.metabolomicsworkbench.org/>).
+We will demonstrate the key concepts of LC-MS untargeted lipidomic analysis on the example of human and macaque lipidomic profiles from Dorsolateral Prefrontal Cortex.
 Raw MS files from this project converted into the .mzXML format can be downloaded into the current directory using the following code:

 ``` r
 #url <- "http://arcuda.skoltech.ru/~d.smirnov/sampledata.tar.gz"